Gospel & Universe 🍏 Starting Points

 The National Gallery, London.
 Photo by RYC.

 Yet agnostics differ from atheists in their iconoclasm — that is, in their breaking of icons.
 This is because they question both revelation and reason.
 They’re not afraid to break the doctrines of either, figuring that if these doctrines are truly solid they can’t be broken.
 In sounding the depths of reason and revelation, they go as deeply as possible into both.
 They refuse to worry about being called unreasonably emotional or coldly rational.
-They aim to leave that name-calling behind, and instead follow the moment’s slippery truth, whether that be glimpsed in the academy of the scientist, the temple of the priest, or the imagination of the poet.
+They aim to leave that name-calling behind, and instead follow the moment’s slippery truth, whether they glimpse it in the academy of the scientist, the temple of the priest, or the imagination of the poet.

 Agnostics also question their own philosophy.
 At times, they even accuse themselves of setting up an impossible ideal of infinite exploration, much as theists set up an unchanging and invisible Truth, and atheists set up repeatable verification according to the scientific method.